-As Bond Counsel in connection with the authorization, issuance, and sale by the City of Worthington, Minnesota (the "City"), of its General Obligation Sales Tax Revenue Bonds, Series 2023A dated, as originally issued, as of December [\\], 2023, in the total principal amount of \$[PAR] (the "Bonds"), we have examined certified copies of certain proceedings taken, and certain affidavits and certificates furnished, by the City in the authorization, sale and issuance of the Bonds, including the form of the Bonds.
+As Bond Counsel in connection with the authorization, issuance, and sale by the City of Worthington, Minnesota (the "City"), of its General Obligation Improvement Bonds, Series 2023B dated, as originally issued, as of December [], 2023, in the total principal amount of \$[PAR] (the "Bonds"), we have examined certified copies of certain proceedings taken, and certain affidavits and certificates furnished, by the City in the authorization, sale and issuance of the Bonds, including the form of the Bonds.
 As to questions of fact material to our opinion we have assumed the authenticity of and relied upon the proceedings, affidavits and certificates furnished to us without undertaking to verify the same by independent investigation.
 From our examination of such proceedings, affidavits and certificates, and based upon laws, regulations, rulings and decisions in effect on the date hereof, it is our opinion that:

-- 1. The Bonds are valid and binding general obligations of the City enforceable in accordance with their terms. - 2.
-The principal of and interest on the Bonds are payable primarily from ad valorem taxes duly levied on all taxable property in the City and the collection of sales and use taxes imposed by the City and pledged to the payment of the Bonds; which ad valorem taxes and sale and use tax revenues are expected to produce amounts sufficient to pay the principal of and interest on the Bonds when due, and, to any extent not so paid, from additional ad valorem taxes required by law to be levied on all taxable property in the City, which taxes are not subject to any limitation as to rate or amount. - 3.
-Interest on the Bonds (a) is excludable from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986 (the "Code") and (b) is not an item of tax preference for purposes of the federal alternative minimum tax imposed on noncorporate taxpayers by Section 55 of the Code. - 4.
-Interest on the Bonds (a) is excludable from taxable net income of individuals, estates, and trusts for Minnesota income tax purposes and (b) is not an item of tax preference for purposes of the Minnesota alternative minimum tax imposed on individuals, estates, and trusts. - 5.
-The Bonds are "qualified tax-exempt obligations" within the meaning of Section 265(b)(3) of the Code.
+1. The Bonds are valid and binding general obligations of the City enforceable in accordance with their terms.

+2. The principal of and interest on the Bonds are payable primarily from ad valorem taxes duly levied on all taxable property in the City and special assessments with respect to benefited properties; which ad valorem taxes and assessments are expected to produce amounts sufficient to pay the principal of and interest on the Bonds when due, and, to any extent not so paid, from additional ad valorem taxes required by law to be levied on all taxable property in the City, which taxes are not subject to any limitation as to rate or amount.

+3. Interest on the Bonds (a) is excludable from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986 (the "Code") and (b) is not an item of tax preference for purposes of the federal alternative minimum tax imposed on noncorporate taxpayers by Section 55 of the Code.

+4. Interest on the Bonds (a) is excludable from taxable net income of individuals, estates, and trusts for Minnesota income tax purposes and (b) is not an item of tax preference for purposes of the Minnesota alternative minimum tax imposed on individuals, estates, and trusts.

+5. The Bonds are "qualified tax-exempt obligations" within the meaning of Section 265(b)(3) of the Code.